-Fig.~\ref{fig:commdiag} provides a rough description of the commutative diagram corresponding to the straightforward application of Theorem~\ref{theo:generic} to LCL tasks, and of the commutative diagram corresponding to Theorem~\ref{theo:main-simplified}.
-Note that Theorem~\ref{theo:generic} (the left diagram in Figure~\ref{fig:commdiag}, involves \emph{global} complexes with $(n-1)$-dimensional facets, whose vertices are labeled by IDs in an arbitrarily large set~$[N]$.
-In contrast, the complexes corresponding to Theorem~\ref{theo:main-simplified} (the right diagram) are \emph{local} complexes, with facets of constant dimension, and vertices labeled with IDs in a finite set whose size is constant w.r.t.\ the number of nodes~$n$ in the network.
-In the statement of Theorem~\ref{theo:main-simplified}, $\pi: \m{I}_{d,[R]}\to \m{I}_{d}$ is merely the mapping removing the IDs of the vertices.
+Figure~\ref{fig:commdiag} provides a rough description of the commutative diagram corresponding to the brute force application of Lemma~\ref{lem:generic} to LCL tasks, and of the commutative diagram corresponding to Theorem~\ref{theo:main-simplified}.
+Note that Lemma~\ref{lem:generic}, which corresponds to the left diagram in Figure~\ref{fig:commdiag}, involves \emph{global} complexes with $(n-1)$-dimensional facets, whose vertices are labeled by IDs in an arbitrarily large set~$[N]$.
+In contrast, the complexes corresponding to Theorem~\ref{theo:main-simplified}, which correspond to the right diagram, are \emph{local} complexes, with facets of constant dimension, and vertices labeled with IDs in a finite set whose size is constant w.r.t.\ the number of nodes~$n$ in the network.

-As an application of Theorem~\ref{theo:main-simplified}, we reformulate the celebrated lower bound $\Omega(\log^*n)$ rounds for 3-coloring the $n$-node ring by Linial~\cite{Linial92}, in the algebraic topology framework (see Corollary~\ref{cor:reproving-linial}).
+As an application of Theorem~\ref{theo:main-simplified}, we reformulate the celebrated $\Omega(\log^\ast n)$ lower bound rounds for 3-coloring the $n$-node ring-shaped network by Linial~\cite{Linial92}, in the algebraic topology framework (see Corollary~\ref{cor:reproving-linial}).

 Reducing the size of the protocol complex (and the other simplicial complexes involved) is standard in the highly studied case of \emph{colorless tasks}~\cite{BorowskyGLR01,HerlihyR12}.
 This is a class of tasks where processes can adopt each other's input and output values, such as consensus, set agreement and approximate agreement.
 However, we stress that in our context of network computing and LCL tasks, almost all interesting tasks are not colorless, which requires the use of another tool --- local complexes.